unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `from` (required)

 > The `from` attribute consists of a sequence of elements.
-Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS #35 section 5.3.3](https://www.unicode.org/reports/tr35/#Unicode_Sets)).
+Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS #35 Part One](tr35.md#Unicode_Sets)).

 For example, suppose there are the following transforms: